 In addition to the eleven a-k outcomes, there is an additional outcome identified through the ABET Mechanical Engineering specific criteria.
 This outcome is shown below.

-MET a: Baccalaureate degree programs must demonstrate that graduates can apply specific program principles to the analysis, design, development, implementation, or oversight of more advanced mechanical systems or processes depending on program orientation and the needs of their constituents.
+MET 1: Graduates must demonstrate that they can apply specific program principles to the analysis, design, development, implementation, or oversight of more advanced mechanical systems or processes.

 Student Enrollment and Graduation Data